Britten66/receipt-generator/README.md

 ## How this was built

-Built this solo from a frame work I had an LLM help get to industry spec.  frontend, backend, edge functions, CI pipeline, DNS, and payments.
-The goal was to build it the way a proper engineering team would.

-feature based structure, edge functions, row level security on every table, rate limiting on AI endpoints, and a full test suite.
+Built this solo from framework to production.
+Used an LLM to pressure test architecture decisions and get the structure to industry spec.
+Every line of implementation written, debugged, and shipped solo.
+Frontend, backend, edge functions, CI pipeline, DNS, and payments.
+Feature based structure, row level security on every table, rate limiting on AI endpoints, full test suite.

 ### Test coverage